-Each year a series of analyses are performed on the data in this report, and one aspect of those analyses compares the current year's water-level measurement with data from previous years and with data from nearby wells screened in the same aguifer.
-One of the benefits of these tests is that water levels that seem to have changed significantly from one year to the next can be flagged for more careful analysis of the data-collection and dataprocessing procedures and of the wells in which the measurements were taken.
+Each year a series of analyses are performed on the data in this report, and one aspect of those analyses compares the current year's water-level measurement with data from previous years and with data from nearby wells screened in the same aquifer.
+One of the benefits of these tests is that water levels that seem to have changed significantly from one year to the next can be flagged for more careful analysis of the datacollection and data-processing procedures and of the wells in which the measurements were taken.
 In rare cases, variations in the water levels from one year to the next can not be explained and must be considered anomalous.
 In these instances, publishing the data in a document of this nature is not prudent, and so in the following tables the depth-to-water columns have a few entries showing only an asterisk instead of the observed value.
 These asterisks are intended to alert readers that measurement data were recorded but were found to be questionable.
-To obtain the actual measurement data in these cases, we refer readers to KGS Open-file Report 2000-10 entitled 2000 Annual Water Level Raw Data Report for Kansas.
+To obtain the actual measurement data in these cases, we refer readers to KGS Open-file Report 01-01 by Laflen and Miller (2001) entitled 2001 Annual Water Level Raw Data Report for Kansas (see previous section for reference).